andreasjansson/ThreeGraph/README.md

 Usage
 -----

-Using ThreeGraph is <s>dead easy</s> not very difficult.
+Using ThreeGraph is ~~dead easy~~ not very difficult.
 If I have time I'll look into some sort of build tool that can compile all the js files into one, but for now you need to include all of them:

     <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.6.2/jquery.min.js"></script>
     <script type="text/javascript" src="js/ThreeGraph.js"></script>